International Non-Proprietary Name (INN): cytisine

 The drug should be administered carefully to patients with exacerbated peptic ulcer.
 After completing the treatment course, the patients should refrain from smoking even one cigarette, in order to obtain a lasting effect.

 The high doses may provoke nausea, vomiting, dizziness, tachycardia and muscle weakness.
 These effects pass quickly after the dose is decreased.

 Symptoms of nicotine intoxication are observed in Tabex® overdose.
 The toxic effects are manifested in nausea, vomiting, pupil dilation, tachycardia, general weakness, clonic convulsions, paralysis of respiration.
 The communications of overdose with the drug are scarce.
 Lavage of the stomach, monitoring of respiration, arterial pressure and heart rate are initiated as in all cases of overdose.
 Infusion, reanimation is undertaken with saline and glucose solutions, anticonvulsants, cardiotonics, analeptics, etc. symptomatic agents.

 Pregnancy and lactation

-The intraovular application of Cytisine substance to hen embryos induced no embriotoxic and teratogenic effect within the limits of the single therapeutic doses.
+The intraovular application of cytisine substance to hen embryos induced no embriotoxic and teratogenic effect within the limits of the single therapeutic doses.
 Higher doses of the drug lead to embryotoxic action.
-On the base of the experimental data obtained, Tabex is recommended (with Cytisine as the basic component) not to be taken by pregnant women, due to the potential risk of embryotoxic action in case of uncontrolled administration.
-The drug should not be administered during breast feeding.
+On the basis of the experimental data obtained, Tabex® is recommended (with cytisine as the basic component) not to be taken by pregnant women, due to the potential risk of embryotoxic action in case of uncontrolled administration.
+The drug should not be administered during breastfeeding.